-Since the peak season for grilling activity still lies ahead with the month of July, let’s look at how to prevent a summertime icon from becoming a horrible memory.
+Since the peak season for grilling activity still lies ahead of July, let’s look at how to prevent a summertime icon from becoming a horrible memory.

-For starters, be sure your grill is in good working condition before using it and that you follow basic Grilling Safety tips.
-In addition, be sure to read the safety instructions that come with the grill.
-(Note: You can probably find them online at the grill’s manufacturer web site if you can’t find the original instructions.)
+For starters, be sure your grill is in good working condition before using it, and read the safety instructions with the grill.
+(Note: You can probably find them online at the grill’s manufacturer website if you can’t find the original instructions.)

 10 Tips for Safe Grilling

-After deeming your grill safe for use and yourself knowledgeable enough to use it safely, employ the following tips during the actual grilling process itself.
+After deeming your grill safe for use and being knowledgeable enough to use it safely, employ the following tips during the grilling process.

 - Make sure you can see what you’re doing.
-Keep the grilling area well-lit during evening hours, and consider wearing safety glasses with built-in LED lights when it’s not.
+For example, keep the grilling area well-lit during evening hours, and consider wearing safety glasses with built-in LED lights when it’s not.

 - Designate a fire marshal.
-In other words, always make sure someone keeps an eye on the grill.
-The NFPA says that of the over 8,000 cooking-related home fires yearly, unattended cooking areas were by far the leading contributing factor.
+In other words, always ensure someone keeps an eye on the grill.
+The NFPA says that of the over 8,000 cooking-related home fires yearly, unattended cooking areas were the leading contributing factor.

 - Stay out of the smoke.
 While the smoke sometimes smells good, the smoke is never good for you.
-In fact, The Effects of a Gas Grill Smoke on Health can involve carbon monoxide poisoning as well as cancer from the carcinogens.
+In fact, The Effects of Gas Grill Smoke on Health can involve carbon monoxide poisoning and cancer from carcinogens.

 - Wear eye protection.
-Grease and smoke both can easily get into your eyes while grilling.
-For this reason, consider wearing a good pair of safety goggles or sunglasses.
-Not only will they keep eyes safe while grilling, they’re handy for slew of other activities around the home too.
+Grease and smoke can quickly get into your eyes while grilling.
+For this reason, consider wearing a good pair of safety glasses.
+Not only will they keep eyes safe while grilling, but they’re also handy for many other activities around the home.

 - Put away the lighter fluid.
 For those using charcoal grills, never add lighter fluid to already lit coals.
-After dousing coals initially, put the fluid safely away before lighting the coals.
-This reduces the temptation to add fuel to the fire at any point as well as keeps additional fuel at a safe distance should a fire mishap occur.
+Instead, after dousing coals initially, put the fluid safely away before lighting the coals.
+This reduces the temptation to add fuel to the fire at any point and keeps additional fuel at a safe distance should a fire mishap occur.

 - Dress appropriately.
 Loose clothing, like hanging shirttails and apron strings, can easily catch fire.
 In fact, 16% of cooking deaths are caused by clothing that caught fire.

 - Use proper utensils.
-There are utensils made specifically for grilling for a reason.
-Namely, they can withstand the flame, and they have long handles to protect the grillmaster from being burned by the flame.
+There are utensils explicitly made for grilling for a reason.
+Namely, they can withstand the flame and have long handles to protect the grillmaster from being burned by the fire.

 - Practice proper food safety.
 First, avoid charred food since experts believe blackened meat increases cancer risk.
-Second, don’t forget about other menu items, which may need to stay cool before, during and after the main dish is cooking.
+Second, don’t forget other menu items, which may need to stay cool before, during, and after the main dish is cooking.

-Precautions taken before, during and after grilling go a long way in preventing out-of-control fires, careless burn injuries and sickness from eating tainted food.
-Proper grill care along with making good cookout choices can keep this popular summer pastime enjoyable while providing a terrific way to build long-lasting memories free from mishap or tragedy.
+Precautions before, during, and after grilling go a long way in preventing out-of-control fires, careless burn injuries, and sickness from eating tainted food.
+Proper grill care and good cookout choices can keep this popular summer pastime enjoyable while providing a terrific way to build long-lasting memories free from mishaps or tragedies.